signed a contract before the notary Genaple for the building of a powder magazine in one of the bastions of Fort Saint-Louis.

 year Dagneau served as an officer and interpreter at Fort Frontenac (Kingston, Ont.), and in 1739 he was in charge of taking presents to Detroit for the Ottawas.
 Two years later he was promoted first

-summoned to appear before Governor Buade de Frontenac, who reproached him with having
+to appear before Governor Buade de Frontenac, who reproached him with having broken

-the pastoral letter and reparation for the offence of which she claimed she was the victim.
-Alert to the possible encroachment of the church upon matters concerning the state, Frontenac
+the army.
+Alert to the possible encroachment of the church upon matters concerning the state, Governor Louis de Frontenac